tari-project/tari-dan/.github/PULL_REQUEST_TEMPLATE.md

 How Has This Been Tested?
 ---

-What process can a PR reviewer test or verify this change?
+What process can a PR reviewer use to test or verify this change?
 ---